limagisele/portfolio/README.md

 * Deployment (Netlify)
 * Responsive design (Mobile First)

-#### Sitemap
+#### 4. Sitemap
 ___
 ![sitemap](docs/sitemap.png)

-#### Functionality / Features
+#### 5. Functionality / Features
 ___
 ##### Global styling
+* Consistent design, sharing a common theme, across all pages, including html semantics, fonts, colours and language
-* Responsive navbar and always visible during scrolling
+* Responsive navbar and always visible on screen
+* Footer with social media and email links
+  Positioned always visible at bottom of the page for an easier access to links and to bring attention to the user.
+* Flexbox utilised to create a design responsive in three different screen sizes
 * Background image with overlay effect
-* Footer social media and email links with hovering effect
-  Positioned always visible at bottom of the page for an easier access to links and to bring attention to the user.
-* Consistent design, sharing a common theme, across all pages, including html semantics, fonts, colours and language
+* Pseudo-classes used to create effects on cards, links and buttons
 ##### Index / Home page
-* Hero image with overlay effect
-* Animated button on hero image utilising `keyframes` bring attention to the user to go first to the About page
+* Hero banner with overlay effect calling for action through animated button on utilising `keyframes` for attention of the user
 ##### About page
-* Cards with image and text ilustrating separate topics
+* Made of 3 containers with image and text ilustrating separate personal topics
-  Flexbox utilised to create a design responsive in three different screen sizes
 ##### Work & Work2 pages
+* Those to pages were created to present the skills and background of my previous career as a Production Engineer and my current path of becoming a Web Developer.
-* Extra nav butttons linking the two career related pages and a resume file for download in pdf format
+* Additional nav butttons linking the two career related pages and a resume file for download in pdf format
-* Containers with text and image
-  Used flexbox and layout concepts to create two different designs adjustable to defined screen sizes.
 ##### Blog page
-* Cards utilised to list all blog posts in a graphic way with their publishing dates
+* Cards utilised to list all blog posts in a graphic way, including their publishing dates
-  Three layouts implemented via flexbox to accomodate image sizes on distinct screen sizes.
 ##### Blog Post pages
-* Buttons added to link to previous and next posts for a more convenient transition between posts for the user
+* Buttons added as footer of the blog posts to link to previous and next posts for a more convenient transition for the user
 ##### Contact page
-* Form added as an adittional option of contact for the user
+* Form added as an adittional option of contact
 * Animation included to encourage the user to initiate a first contact after seeing my website

+#### 6. Screenshots
+---